 An aging workforce will be a particularly strong driver for increased opportunities for LPNs.
 In 2017, the average age of LPNs was 52—a year older than the average age in 2015.
 The percentage of nurses aged 65 or older grew from 9.9% in 2015 to 13.2% in 2017, which is double the increase of RNs of the same age and a clear indication of the need for a younger workforce.

 Registered nurses (RNs) have the slowest projected growth of all the titles listed here, but job growth is still expected to accelerate at a faster rate than the national average, at 7%.
 A growing number of RNs will likely exit the workforce to retire over the next decade.

 There will be a call for more RNs to fill these positions, with more than 175,000 jobs opening up each year.
 As with the other nursing careers, jobs for RNs are likely to be strong in long-term care facilities and other outpatient settings, especially those that provide specialty care for populations such as Alzheimer’s patients.

-No matter which of these titles you hold, being a nurse will allow you a considerable degree of job security, as well as the ability to be somewhat selective about your career prospects.
+No matter which of these titles you hold (or even if you’re a physician assistant), being a nurse will allow you a considerable degree of job security, as well as the ability to be somewhat selective about your career prospects.
 In such a hot job market, it’s worthwhile to find the best possible career fit from the start.